 A maximum of 30 pages, of either 1.5 line spaced text in a maximum 11pt font, or neatly hand written in black ink, which should include:

-- An appraisal of two distinct and viable design solutions in structural concrete for the building, together with their associated beam, column and wall layouts.
-The appraisals should include sketches showing the stability of the tower, the structural wall and column locations, the structural elements and some brief notes on construction methodology.
+- An appraisal of two distinct and viable design solutions in structural concrete for the building, together with their associated column/wall layouts.
+The appraisals should include sketches with supporting notes outlining the intended load transfer mechanisms, framing and stability functions, and the construction methodology.

 - An evaluation of the merits and disadvantages of the two solutions.
 The evaluation should identify significant differences such as cost or buildability between the two alternatives, and make a recommendation in favour of one solution.

-- A description of the foundation scheme adopted for the preferred solution, with a rationale for the selection.
-A fully detailed design for the foundation scheme is not required.
+- A description of the structural solution adopted for the slabs and a rationale for the selection.

-- An outline specification for concrete and reinforcing materials, including that for the foundations.
+- An outline specification for the structural concrete and reinforcing materials to be used.

 - A method statement for a safe construction procedure for the building.

-- A statement of how robustness to avoid disproportionate collapse is satisfied.
+- A statement on the robustness of the building to avoid disproportionate collapse.

 Verification of structural viability